cnnrznn/cnnrznn.github.io/_pages/about.md

 distributed systems.
 Computers fail, and I love to think about how applications can be _correct_ and _performant_ in the face of faults.

-When I'm not working on computers, I love to be outdoors running, climbing, and cycling.
-Currently, I'm primarily a long-distance runner training for 50k+ races.
-Some hobbies include coffee roasting, knife sharpening, bike maintenance, cooking, beer brewing, and reading.
+When I'm not working on computers, I love to be outdoors trail running.
+Currently I'm lifting and swimming, and looking forward to some trail races later this year.
+Some hobbies include latte art, music, building computers, and gaming.